CurtisSchneider1/mtgPriceAnalysis/README.md

 # Magic: The Gathering Price Data Analysis
 This project explores current prices for Magic: The Gathering by gathering average card prices per card ID from retail providers like TCGPlayer, CardKingdom, and CardSphere.
 Hasbro does not publicly report on sales per released set, but we can use current pricing trends to show general interest and current value in sets and by years of release.

-To note, whenever multiple sources are tied to a single card, the notebook will average those market prices down to a price/index.
+To note, whenever multiple sources are tied to a single card, the notebook will average those market prices down to a single price per card.
 Card condition is not considered specifically, just average price points.
 Foils and non-foils are listed as a single UUID, so those are averaged together.

-## Overview
+## MTG Overview
 - MTG is the first modern, global trading card game (TCG) created, only now rivaled by Pokemon TCG.
 - There are ~30k unique MTG cards and over 1 million individual cards when considering reprints, alt arts, languages, promos, foils, etc.
 - There is an estimated 50 billion MTG cards printed since the games launch in 1993.